Off-beat family adventures

 Mountain Gorillas

 You may be familiar with the gorilla trekking in Rwanda (minimum age of 15), but this landlocked country in the Great Rift Valley also has chimps and monkeys to spot, great bird-watching, nature hikes and even water sports such as kayaking and paddle-boarding on Lake Kivu.
-Meanwhile, Akagera National Park is a Big Five destination, and there are also river boats to see crocs and hippos.
+Meanwhile, Akagera National Park is a Big Five destination, and there are also river cruises to see crocs and hippos.

 20. Bhutan